vancampd/vancampd/README.md

 ### Hi there 👋.
 I'm Danny, a full-stack developer.

-I am a self-starter, have a passion for detail, and am a recent bootcamp graduate  :mortar_board:.
-I love learning and applying knowledge through complex problems and am on a mission :rocket: to learn everything I can about computer science.
+I am a self-starter, have a passion for detail, and am always working to improve.
+I made the career change into software development in July of 2021 and since have worked on a variety of applications, primarily using React JS and Node JS.

 🌱 My list of things to study next includes:
--  Next.js
+-  Remix vs Next JS (React SSR)
--  TypeScript
+-  React Query
--  Improving my understanding of Relational and Non-Relational Databases
--  Data Structures and Algorithms

 :books: I am currently reading Douglas Crockford's JavaScript: The Good Parts